BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 Please refer to the **Playbook Flow** section of the Ansible [Build Docs ](../build/ansible/readme.md) for a list of the base policies and their descriptions.
 These are created in the `apply_policies.yml` section of the playbook.

+### Policy Naming Conventions
+There are no hard restrictions on what developers will use for naming their policies.
+Every policy created by an end-user in the platform will be have a name that follows the convention:
+- `custom-[object-type]-[object-name]`

+Developers can use any name that they wish for the object-name, however, it should be easy to determine what the policy does by it's name.
+This will help other team members when they are reviewing these objects.
+Some examples are outlined in the [developer guide](../docs/CustomPolicy.md).

 ### Fallback Policies
 Aporeto has a concept of **Fallback Policies** that can be used to generate a more permissive and forgiving policy that would be used if users have not created any other matching policy.
 It was determined that with the desire to achieve a Zero Trust network enforcement policy that fallback policies are not leveraged in this deployment.
 New container-platform teams will start to consider their desired network flow of their applications and will manually create NetworkSecurityPolicy objects to allow network traffic to flow.